Wey Valley Academy

 As a specialist sports college the school offered a wide sporting curriculum and held the responsibility of leading the west Dorset School Sports Partnership.
 The school was also highly involved in outdoor education and runs many trips and activities and is a key contributor to Leading Edge Expeditions linked to the Dorset Expeditionary Society.

 History

 For two decades the school had a history of under-achievement, and has struggled to do its best for the students, aiming to improve the results.
-It left the protection of the LEA in 2010 and attempted to succeed as an academy, it sought advice from the Ambitions Academies Trust, the multi-academy trust but hadn't the capacity to implement it.
+It left the protection of the LEA in 2010 and attempted to succeed as an academy with its head teacher Alfie Fowler and then later on Jasper Allen Denton, it sought advice from the Ambitions Academies Trust, the multi-academy trust but hadn't the capacity to implement it.
 In 2019 it was placed in Special Measures, closed and reopened as a Ambitions Academies Trust academy – it was thus exempt from inspection for three years.

 Looking back a decade, the school results (Level 2 threshold or more commonly known as 5 A*-C) had been variable but improving since 2005.